Lewes – St Anne, High Street

 3. (South chancel, second window) J Powell and Sons, 1872, consists of quarries (Cash book)

 4. (South chapel, south window) J B Capronnier, 1889 (signed).
-A late work with more muted colours than usual.
+A late work with more muted colours than usual in his work.

 5. (North nave, first window) J Powell and Sons, 1907 (Order book).